 Healthcare is also more difficult for full-time RVers, like us.
 Most traditional health insurance companies won’t cover health costs once you leave your home state.
 While we do maintain a home address, we won’t actually be at that address the large majority of the time.
 We’re travelers, damnit.

 What is a health share?
-More or less, you’re sharing the medical costs among those who are generally healthy.
-Monthly dues are all pooled together and collectively fund the healthcare costs of those who are members of the health share.
+More or less, it’s a group of relatively healthy people who are sharing medical costs.
+Monthly dues are all pooled together and collectively fund the health care costs of those who are members of the health share.
 Health share services are about as straightforward as anything I’ve seen in the healthcare industry.

-Liberty HealthShare happens to be a non-profit organization, which means revenue is not the predominant factor in health services for its members.
+Liberty HealthShare – like most health shares, happens to be a non-profit organization, which means revenue is not the predominant factor in health services for its members.
 However, they aren’t required to cover medical expenses, either.
 More on that below.

 How much do we pay for this service?

 We signed up for Liberty’s “Complete” service account, which covers 100% of eligible health care costs up to $1,000,000 per incident.

 As a couple, we pay $399 / month for service on both of us.
 We also paid a $135 signup fee upon acceptance into the program.
 The plan requires a $1,000 Annual Unshared Amount, which is Liberty’s way of describing out-of-pocket expenses.

 There is no such thing as “in-network” doctors with health shares.
 For our $399 / month, we can go to any doctor at any hospital – a requirement for those of us who travel.

 And, the monthly dues we pay represent a microscopic amount compared to what we’d pay with traditional health insurance as full-time travelers.
 For us, choosing a health share was a no-brainer.